Sarina Abrishamcar, MPH

 PhD Student (Epidemiology), she/her

-I am a first year PhD student in the Department of Epidemiology.
+I am a second year PhD student in the Department of Epidemiology.
 I received my BS in Pharmacology from the University of California, Santa Barbara, and my MPH in Epidemiology with a certificate in Genetic and Molecular Epidemiology from Emory University's Rollins School of Public Health.
 I have been working with Dr. Huels since 2020 as a data analyst and research assistant for projects within the Pregnancy and Childhood Epigenetics (PACE) consortium.
 I also completed my master's thesis with Dr. Huels, exploring the mediation of prenatal tobacco and alcohol exposure and child neurodevelopment by DNA methylation.
 Broadly, my research interests are in exposomics and genomics.
 Specifically, I am interested in how various perinatal, environmental, and psychosocial exposures affect health outcomes (such as neurodevelopment) in children and across the life course through epigenetic and other omics mechanisms.

 E-mail: sarina.abrishamcar@emory.edu